SAP-archive/teched2021-DEV163/exercises/ex1/ex12/README.md

-# Exercise 1.2 - Simulate the message mapping
+# Exercise 1.2 (Optional) - Simulate the message mapping

 Since we will simulate the whole REST API in the second part of the tutorial anyway, this step can be done optionally.